 12MP + 12MP + 64MP + TOF Camera setup

 While a bigger battery means you'll be able to use the device longer, it also suggests the device will be more powerful overall.
 Another leak from Chinese social media site, as reported by SamMobile, shows the S20 might come with the unreleased Snapdragon 865, an octa-core CPU with a reported base clock speed of 1.8GHz.

-In terms of screen-size, the S10 series ranged between 5.8-inch and 6.7-inch screens and the S20+ is rumoured to have 6.7-inch Dynamic AMOLED display so it's not changing it up too much despite the bigger battery size.
+In terms of screen-size, the S10 series ranged between 5.8-inch and 6.7-inch screens and the S20 and S20+ is rumoured to have 6.2 and 6.7-inch Dynamic AMOLED display respectively so it's not changing it up too much despite the bigger battery size.